Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

 Categories (Samsung Messages)

-The UI of Samsung Messages has the option to add categories.
+The Samsung Messages app has the option to add categories.
 You can separate your work and personal life by creating categories and adding contacts to those categories.

 Quick responses (Samsung Messages)